Affleck Batman Movie: Will ‘The Batman’ Get Made And Will Affleck Quit Role?

-The Ben Affleck Batman movie looks like it’s in trouble again, with [find a source] reporting the latest prospective director – Matt Reeves – left the bargaining table with Warner Bros.
+The Ben Affleck Batman movie looks like it’s in trouble again, with the Hollywood Reporter stating that the latest prospective director – Matt Reeves – left the bargaining table with Warner Bros.
 Following Ben Affleck’s decision not to direct The Batman himself, Warner Bros. hoped to find an experienced director like Reeves to take over the project, but now the Batman movie is rudderless again.
 Rumors are even swirling that Affleck wants out of the role of Batman.

 Audiences Loved the Affleck Batman